-We walked 256 km in ten days!
+We had walked 256 km in ten days!
 One of the hardest things I have ever done.
-Along with two friends and my husband we walked the Tankwa Camino, a gravel road between Calvinia and Ceres.
+Along with two friends and my husband we walked the Tankwa Camino in South Africa, a gravel road between Calvinia and Ceres.
 It was an opportunity for silence, time to think, reflect and enjoy the vistas of the Karoo.
 The Tankwa Karoo National Park is sadly one of our lesser known parks and one of the most beautiful.

 It struck me, that my life feels like that sometimes.
-I have to live in a certain environment and at times that environment is not to my liking.
-Then I pray, put down my head and walk out the life.
+Sometimes I am living in a certain environment and there are times when that environment is not to my liking.
+Then I pray, put my head down and walk out that life.
 Fully expecting God to change the scenery of my life.
 Only to discover a few months later, that my environment has not changed much, we are just further down the path of life.

 This makes me wonder at prayer, does it work?
 Has God heard me?
-I have been waiting for the circumstances to change, but I seem to be stuck in the same place and God seems to be taking forever.
+I have been waiting for the circumstances to change, but I seem to be stuck in the same place and God seems to be taking forever to bring about change.

-But what I realized is that life is really about the journey, not the destination.
+Here is the BIG Lesson I learnt: life is really about the journey, not the destination.
 We are often so focused on reaching heaven, that we see no earthly value to our days here on earth.
-The truth is, I am going to reach my destination eventually, anyway.
-Our destination is sure, given to us in a promise of eternal life.
+The truth is, I am going to reach my destination eventually.
+My final destination is already determined and promised by God.
+My destination is sure, given to us in this promise of eternal life.

 “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”
 John 3:16

-Therefore, it is in our day-to-day lives, where the proverbial rubber is hitting the road, that is actually important.
+Therefore, where the proverbial rubber is hitting the road, is my day-to-day life and that is what is actually important.

-What also struck me is that God knows our journey.
-He knows his plans for us, he has purpose for our lives.
-He is in control of the journey as it all fits into his will and plan for our lives.
-(Jer 29:11)
+- God knows our journey.
+He knows His plans for us, He has purpose for our lives.
+He is in control of the journey – He has the masterplan as to how it all fits into His will and plan for our lives.
+(Jeremiah 29:11)

-The real question is, how are we going to walk this journey while we are on this part of our journey.
+The real question is, how are we going to walk this journey while we are on this section.

 “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”
 (Rom 8:28)

-And even when the conditions on the road get worse: the weather changes; the road surface gets harder with sharp stones; the walking gets harder as we tire, all in the same environment; do we still rage at God about our comfort?
+And even when the conditions on the road get worse: say the weather changes; the road surface gets harder, having sharp stones; or the walking gets harder as we tire.
+When still in the same environment; do we rage at God about our comfort?
 Do we focus on the conditions of our journey, worry about how we are going to survive, develop anxiety about what tomorrow holds and fail to see that God wants us to seek Him first:

 Father, I know that I am doing life one day at a time, but help me to trust You one day at a time.
-Help me to remember that where I am now on the journey of life, is not my final destination and that I will reach my destination over time.
-But while I am here now, help me to seek You first each day and make the choice to walk in such a way that Your name will be glorified in all I do and say.
+Help me to remember that where I am now on the journey of life, is not my final destination and that I will reach my destination in time.
+But while I am here now, walking it out on a day to day basis, help me to seek You first each day and make the choice to walk in such a way that Your name will be glorified in all I do and say.